Gavin Sheets Player Props: White Sox vs. Yankees

-Gavin Sheets -- with a slugging percentage of .263 in his past 10 games (including no home runs) -- will be in action for the Chicago White Sox versus the New York Yankees, with Gerrit Cole on the hill, on August 7 at 8:10 PM ET.
+The Chicago White Sox, including Gavin Sheets (.263 slugging percentage in past 10 games, including zero home run), battle starter Clarke Schmidt and the New York Yankees at Guaranteed Rate Field, Tuesday at 8:10 PM ET.

-He had a one-hit performance in his previous game (1-for-2) against the Guardians.
+He had a one-hit showing in his most recent game (1-for-3) against the Yankees.

 Gavin Sheets Game Info & Props vs. the Yankees